bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="A Few Notes About the Markup." />
 </p>

-Just a few notes about the markup.
-If you look at the markup, you&apos;ll notice that the article comes first and the aside comes second.
+<p>Just a few notes about the markup.
+If you look at the markup, you&apos;ll
+notice that the article comes first and the aside comes second.
 This is often important for search engine optimization, we want the important content further up the page.
 We&apos;ll use CSS flexbox with row-reverse to